Tri-Rail: History

 The West Palm Beach station, built in 1925, is one of the many original stations built by the Seaboard-All Florida Railway in the 1920s.
 Today, these stations are used by Tri-Rail and Amtrak.

-1920s: Seaboard-All Florida Railway
+1920s: Seaboard–All Florida Railway

-The line on which Tri-Rail operates was built by the Seaboard-All Florida Railway (a subsidiary of the Seaboard Air Line Railroad) for intercity passenger rail service in the early 1920s.
+The line on which Tri-Rail operates was built by the Seaboard–All Florida Railway (a subsidiary of the Seaboard Air Line Railroad) for intercity passenger rail service in the early 1920s.
 The line was inaugurated on January 7, 1927.
 Intercity rail service by Seaboard operated the Orange Blossom Special service from New York City until 1953.
 Amtrak continues to offer passenger rail service with the Floridian train from Chicago and Silver Meteor train from New York City.
-Today, the original 1920s Seaboard stations are used by Tri-Rail for service at West Palm Beach, Deerfield Beach, Fort Lauderdale, Hollywood.
-Though no longer in use, the Seaboard stations at Delray Beach, Opa-locka and Hialeah are still standing.
+Today, the original 1920s Seaboard stations are used by Tri-Rail for service at West Palm Beach, Deerfield Beach, Fort Lauderdale, and Hollywood.
+Though no longer in use, the Seaboard stations at Delray Beach, Opa-locka, and Hialeah are still standing.